-- You will need to take these three certificates and your original bond to the Recorder of Deeds in your county of commission.
-Most often the Recorder of Deeds is your Circuit Clerk. - b.
-The Recorder of Deeds will swear your oath of office and sign all three certificates.
+a.
+You will need to take both certificates and your original bond to the Recorder of Deeds in your county of commission.
+Most often the Recorder of Deeds is your Circuit Clerk.

+- b.
+The Recorder of Deeds will swear your oath of office and sign both certificates.
 One completed certificate and your original bond will be filed with the Recorder of Deeds. - c.
 One completed certificate will need to be returned to the Secretary of State's office. - d.
-When your certificate has been processed by the Secretary of State, you will then receive your notary public identification card and be placed into "good standing." - e.
+When your certificate has been processed by the Secretary of State, you will receive the oath back along with your notary public identification card and commission certificate and be placed into "good standing." - e.
 You may then purchase your stamp and begin notarizing.